 All students must meet the program admission requirements in order to participate.
 Further details are listed below.
-In addition, three programs require a minimum CGPA at the time of application:
+In addition, two programs require a minimum CGPA at the time of application:

 - Science Abroad: Admission is based on CGPA, response to a questionnaire, and an interview, as required

 U of T Students and Alumni